sarisbro/data/README.md

 Aris-Brosou S. 2010.
 A simple measure of the dynamics of segmented genomes: an application to influenza.
 RECOMB-CG 2010, Lecture Notes in Bioinformatics.
 6398:149-160. http://dx.doi.org/10.1007/978-3-642-16181-0_13

-miscel_scripts: scripts written for various projects.
+miscel_scripts: scripts written for various projects (check script headers for details).